artcuddy/project5-foodsnap-backend/README.md

 6. Save files, add, commit and push to Github
 7. In **Heroku** manually deploy the project again.

+<h2 id="elephantsql">Database Creation Steps On Elephant SQL</h2>

+-   Login to <a href="https://customer.elephantsql.com/login">ElephantSQL</a>

+-   Click create nerw instance.

+-   Give it a name, select the free plan and click on select region.

+-   As I'm in Ireland I selected AWS EU-WEST-1, then click review and if happy click create instance.

+-   Click on the created instance and copy the database access URL you will need to add this to Heroku as a Config Var.

+-   Once these steps have been completed your API should now be connected to the ElephantSQL postgres database.

 ## Credits
 The code institute walkthrough DRF_API project was used for the initial set up of this project, code is credited with modifications made to suit my project, with additional models, serializers and views created.

+[Django Resized](https://pypi.org/project/django-resized/) helped me solve an issue with large image uploads causing performance issues

 ## Acknowledgements
 This project was made possible due to the help & advice from my Code Institute mentor Rohit, my wife and kids for putting up with me this last year, Code Institute Slack community, Stack Overflow community and a lot of extensive Googling and hair pulling if I had any.